mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 where we are summing over all the possibilities of having $m'$ mRNA and $p'$ proteins before cell division.
-Note that the sums start at $m$ and $p$; this is because for a cell to have these copy numbers before cell division it is a requirement that the mother cell had at least such copy number since we are not assuming that there is any production at the instantaneous cell division time.
+Note that the sums start at $m$ and $p$; this is because for a cell to have these copy numbers before cell division, it is a requirement that the mother cell had at least such copy number since we are not assuming that there is any production at the instantaneous cell division time.
-Since we assume that the partition of mRNA is independent from the partition of protein, the conditional probability $P(m, p \mid m', p')$ is simply given by a product of two binomial distributions, one for the mRNA and one for the protein, i.e.
+Since we assume that the partition of mRNA is independent of the partition of protein, the conditional probability $P(m, p \mid m', p')$ is given by a product of two binomial distributions, one for the mRNA and one for the protein, i.e.
 $$
 P(m, p \mid m', p') = {m' \choose m} \left( \frac{1}{2} \right)^{m'} \cdot
                       {p' \choose p} \left( \frac{1}{2} \right)^{p'}.
     \label{eq_binom_prod}
 $$
-Because of these product of binomial probabilities are allowed to extend the sum from Eq. $\ref{eq_dist_post_div}$ to start at $m'=0$ and $p'=0$ as
+Because of this product of binomial probabilities are allowed to extend the sum from Eq. $\ref{eq_dist_post_div}$ to start at $m'=0$ and $p'=0$ as
 $$
 P_{t_o}(m, p) = \sum_{m'=0}^\infty \sum_{p'=0}^\infty